Leave this site

 The code is based on 12 guiding principles that strike a balance between protecting the public and upholding civil liberties.

 We've carried out a Surveillance Camera Code of Practice Self-Assessment, which makes sure we comply with these 12 guiding principles.
-We complete Privacy Impact Assessments on all the CCTV cameras which are reviewed and updated annually.
+We complete Privacy Impact Assessments on all the CCTV cameras and the CCTV system is reviewed annually.
+The most recent review date of each camera site can be found by clicking here.

 The Privacy Impact Assessment (PIA) for each CCTV camera location can be found in our list of towns.